 Tune-up Services for ALL Vehicles

 Do you find your vehicle acting: Sluggish.
 Squealing.
 Unreliable.
 Vibrating?
 If any of these descriptors fit your vehicle’s recent behavior, it just might be trying to tell you something.
-Bring your car, truck, SUV into B&E Service, Inc. in Hamilton, NJ for a tune-up and discover a "faster-smoother" drive.
+Bring your car, truck, SUV into B&E Service, Inc. in Trenton, NJ for a tune-up and discover a "faster-smoother" drive.
 Cars and trucks need general service and especially a tune-up to avoid BIG repair bills or serious damage.
-It doesn't matter the type of vehicle you drive compact or luxury sedan, standard truck or SUV, our certified mechanics will provide professional repairs during service visits that will help you avoid big ticker repairs.
+It doesn't matter the type of vehicle you drive: compact or luxury sedan, standard truck or SUV, our certified mechanics will provide professional repairs during service visits that will help you avoid big-ticket repairs.

 What does a tune-up include?

 Here at B&E Service, Inc. in Trenton, NJ we also perform preventative maintenance and thoroughly inspect your ride on EVERY visit looking for potential problems.
 Be sure to drive wisely and keep your vehicle in the best possible shape by abiding by the vehicle's recommended service schedule!

 Today’s vehicles differ significantly from their decades-old brethren that required a tune-up every 10,000 or 20,000 miles.
 With newer vehicles, it’s increasingly common for manufacturer-recommended service intervals to stretch to 100,000 miles before certain maintenance items, such as replacing the spark plugs, should be completed.

 That doesn’t mean, however, that routine maintenance or potential warning signs can or should be ignored.
 After all, replacing a vehicle is expensive.
 A more economical alternative is to take care of the one you’re already driving.
 Start by paying attention to what your vehicle might be trying to tell you and by recognizing these 9 signs that it’s time for a tune-up or maintenance.